oJezler-git/gui_maker/README.md

 ![tutorial](https://github.com/user-attachments/assets/07a7aa23-1fb8-4fcc-952a-f591b2a1c3e1)

+- Download the ZIP file
+- Extract the contents
-Run the automated setup using `run.bat`, or manually install the dependencies:
+- Run the automated setup using `run.bat`, or manually install the dependencies:

 # MANUAL INSTALLATION AND RUN: